hlovatt/Concurrency-Utilities/README.md

     - `Seeded`: Is appended to the name *if* the constructor has an `initialSeed` argument that is not present in the equivalent Swift Collection method.
 The seed is used as working storage for the trailing closure and is passed in as an `inout` parameter.
 EG `IteratorProducerSeeded` passes its seed to its `nextItem` closure, the equivalent in Swift's Collection Library is `IteratorProtocol` which would be implemented in a `struct`/`class` and the implementation would provide the storage instead of seed.
 'Seeded' is styled after the Swift Collection `reduce(into: initialResult) { ... }` method, where the `into` argument is in this case both the seed and the final rersult.
     - `Producer | Processor | Subscriber | ForkProcessor | JoinProcessor`: Describe the role of the class.
 Producers are at the start of a flow, processors in the middle, and subscribers at the end.
 Typical usage is `producer ~~> processor ~~> subscriber`. `ForkProcessor` are processors that fork a single stream into multiple and  `JoinProcessor` are the reverse of joing multiple streams into one (`Fork`s and `Join`s are always `Processors` because they have, by definition, an input and an output).

-Reactive Collections are easy to use, since the client programmer makes instances of the classes and then joins these instances together using the `subscribe` method or `~~>` operator (see below).
+Reactive Collections are easy to use, since the client programmer makes instances of the Reactive Collection classes and then joins these instances together using the `subscribe` method or `~~>` operator (see below).
 The other methods defined by the Reactive Stream API are not used by the client programmer; but by the library *automatically*.
 Some `Subscriber`s also extend `Future` and the  `get`, `cancel`, and `status` methods from `Future` provide client interaction.
 In particular `get` gives access to the value of the subscriber, if any, and waits for the subscriber to complete.

 To simplify connecting producers, to processors, to subscribers the operator `~~>` is defined; that is two tildes (not minus) followed by  greater-than.
 This was chosen because the tilde looks like an 's' on its side and the operator establishes a subscription, because the tilde is wavy and therefore represents dynamic flow, and because the greater-than indicates the direction of flow.
 The operator `~~>` is prefered over method `subscribe` because it habituates the programmer away from method calls which as stated above are mainly not for programmer use.
+For the same reason, it is recommended that `~~>?` etc. are used with `Subscriber`s that are `Future`s also.

 ### Hello World (Publishers and Subscribers)
 Hello World using this library is: